NewEvolution/war/README.md

 ####To use the uncompiled development scripts:
 - Uncomment lines 4 & 68 in _index.html_
-- Comment out lines 5, 69 & 70 in _index.html_g
+- Comment out lines 5, 69 & 70 in _index.html_
 - Inside the _lib_ directory:
  - Run _npm install_
  - Run _bower install_